xxczaki/nasa-cli/README.md

 $ nasa -t

-# Download Picture of the Dat from the specific date
+# Download Picture of the Day from the specific date

 $ nasa -d YYMMDD